Video-Lab/pyifx/docs/source/image_classes.rst

 	pyifx.misc.PyifxImage.get_image()
 	pyifx.misc.PyifxImage.set_image()

-.. note:: A full list & description of parameters & methods in the PyifxImage class can be found `here <misc.html>`_ or by visiting the `general index <modules.html>`_.
+.. note:: A full list & description of parameters & methods in the PyifxImage class can be found `here <misc.html>`_ or by visiting the `library contents page <modules.html>`_.

 Image Volume
 ------------